rpsarathy/sports/README.md

 Implement an API endpoint to provide a paginated player list with sports filtering.
 Pagination should be by 10 players per page.

-Requirement to run application :
+The requirement to run the application :

 Java 17

 Maven

 IDE

+SpringBoot

+H2 DB (MODE=MYSQL)